Chinese Animal Symbols And Their Meanings（You Should Know)

 These two are other guardian symbol in Chinese culture.
 They are also called foo/fu dogs or the imperial guardian lions.
 Since the imperial era, statues of these lions have been placed outside palaces, temples, government offices, and homes.
 That is because they are symbols of strength and bravery and are seen as protectors.
 They are often in pairs, whereby the female is said to protect the interior of a building and those who inhabit it, while the male protects the foundation and structure of the building.

 These are mystical creatures considered to be very auspicious in Chinese culture.
 There are a lot of symbols associated with the dragon.
 The most important symbol was that of royalty and power.
 That is why the dragon was used to represent the emperor.
 Every royal male in the palace would also wear robes with dragons embroidered on them.
 Dragons are also seen as protectors against evil and can even protect your home from theft or you from losing money.

-This is another auspicious mystical creature that carries various meanings as per the Chinese culture.
+This is another auspicious mystical creature that carries various meanings in the Chinese culture.
 They are known to rise out of ashes and are a symbol of the fire element.
-The phoenix is a great symbol for new love interests.
-They are also believed to be the dragon’s female counterpart.
+The Phoenix is a great symbol for new love interests.
+They are also believed to be the dragon’s female counterparts.
 That is why the phoenix represented the empress and royal women in the palace.
-The Chinese also believe that the phoenix brings one fame and recognition.
+The Chinese also believe that the phoenix brings fame and recognition.